joseeden/joseeden/README.md

 ## Engineer by day, runner by night

-Well, more of a runner by really-early-mornings, and then engineer after that.
+More of a runner by really-early-mornings, and then engineer after that.

 - I'm working as a DevOps Engineer in Singapore
 - I'm currently learning everything (no, just kidding)